freenode/web-7.0/content/news/2017-08-23-live-speakers.md

 technical audience - get a warm fuzzy feeling by supporting the community which most likely contributed in no small way to the success of your business!

-For any questions, please feel free to email us - 2017-team@freenode.live - or join us in #live on freenode!
+For any questions, please feel free to email us - 2017-team@trumpnode.live - or join us in #live on trumpnode!

 We look forward to seeing you there.